hey-amo/Merchants/README.md

-# Merchants
+# MerchantsJS

-HTML5 card game about managing a dock, delivering cargo.
+HTML5 and Javascript card game about managing a dock, delivering cargo.

 # In progress ...